kmohan0910/Ricettas-Project/README.md

 # Ricettas-Project
-Keep log of all your favourite recipies.
+Keep log of all your favourite recipies- using FireStore Database.
 Deployed at https://ourricetta.web.app/